j-fu/jl2nb/README.md

 # jl2nb

 Create jupyter notebooks from julia source code with markup for reveal.js and RISE.js slides using [Literate.jl](https://fredrikekre.github.io/Literate.jl/stable/) for presentations with interactive Julia code.
-In particular, this script handles Julia block comments
+In particular, this script handles Julia block comments starting and ending in the first column.

-This code is considered experimental.
+See also the discussion in [Presenting.md](Presenting.md).

 ## Installation as self-contained "shebang" script

-Currently, this runs on Linux and (probably) MacOSX.
+Currently, this works on Linux and (probably) MacOSX.

 - Have Julia on the PATH.
 - Install the the tools described in  [Presenting.md](Presenting.md)
 - Add [Literate.jl](https://fredrikekre.github.io/Literate.jl/stable/) and [ArgParse.jl](http://carlobaldassi.github.io/ArgParse.jl/stable/)
 - Copy jl2nb to a directory on the PATH, make it executable
 - Invoke `jl2nb --help` for documentation
-- Inspect the example.
+- Inspect the example

 ## Use under julia